Home | About me | Contact | What's new | Privacy

 Frog crossing

-The road ahead is used by migrating frogs.
+The road ahead is used by migrating frogs and may be slippery.

 Horse crossing